Eating Dates During Pregnancy

 9. May Induce Natural Labour

-Studies suggest that eating dates in the weeks leading up to delivery may reduce the need for induced labour and shorten labour duration.
-They are a natural and nutritious way to prepare for childbirth.
+Dates contain natural sugars and bioactive compounds that may support cervical ripening and improve uterine contractions, potentially aiding natural labour.
+Research suggests that consuming dates in the weeks before delivery may reduce the need for induced labour and shorten its duration.
+They are a nutritious way to help prepare for childbirth.

 Despite their natural sweetness, dates have a low glycemic index and can help regulate blood sugar levels.
 Consuming dates in moderation may provide energy and satisfy sweet cravings without causing sugar spikes, making them suitable for pregnant women managing gestational diabetes.
 Their fibre content further supports stable blood sugar levels.